linuxmint/pix/README.md

 ## Credits

-  Pix is based on gThumb 3.12.0.
+  Pix is based on Pix 3.12.0.
-  Many thanks to the original developers and to all the people who contributed to gThumb.
+  Many thanks to the original developers and to all the people who contributed to Pix.